maheshbansod/sendsystemstartemail/README.md

 ```

 ## Usage
 If you have installed this then the script will be run everytime your system boots.
-To run the python file without installation, edit the file so that it takes `creds.data` from a different location(current directory) instead of `/root/scripts`.
+To run the python file without installation, edit the file so that it takes `creds.data` from a different location(current directory) instead of `/root/scripts` and make sure to create creds.data(first line has email address, second line has password).

 ## License
 See LICENSE